Double cottage

 A sheltered pool, croquet lawn, viewing decks, and the 3,000-book Molly Blackburn library.

-Nine cottages and 24 beds in the grassland facing Spioenkop.
+Nine wood-and-iron cottages and 24 beds in the grassland facing Spioenkop.

 Sleeps 2

-Six cottages with private decks facing Spioenkop.
-King or twin beds.
+Six free-standing wood-and-iron cottages with private decks facing Spioenkop, sash windows, and a king or twin bed.

 Sleeps 4